gongaa/SlidingWindowDecoder/FAQ.md

 ## 1. How is your BB syndrome extraction circuit different from the [official implementation](https://github.com/sbravyi/BivariateBicycleCodes)?

-After uncommenting lines 145,170,206 from `src/build_circuit.py` you should be able to recover their results.
+After uncommenting lines 145, 170, 206 from `src/build_circuit.py` you should be able to recover their results.
 I wrote this circuit and ran all the relevant numerics before Bravyi et al. updated their paper to version two on arXiv (and released their source code).
 In the author comments for arXiv v2 they said that they fixed some bugs and hence logical error rate went up.
 At my time of programming, I tried to match up with their first version, so I removed all possible extra error sources (idling errors and flips before transversal measurement).
-By extra I mean those do not affect the PCM, but the prior probabilities associated with some columns.
+By extra I mean those that do not affect the circuit-level PCM, but the prior probabilities associated with some columns of the PCM.

 ## 2. Installation

 ### 2.1 How do I install the project?
 Currently the following is only guaranteed to work on Linux.
-I will try to find a solution for MAC users ASAP.
+I will try to find a solution for MAC users.
 ```
 conda create --name gdg python=3.12
 conda activate gdg